TomekLeszczynski/Pure-Bootstrap-page/README.md

 # Conclusions
 Bootstrap components are not fully customizable which causes umbers of issues:
-* Depending on browser H3 headings have different font weight.
+* Depending on the browser H3 headings may have different font weight.
+* Bootstrap icons are not working don't know the reason yet).